casadi/casadi.github.io/content/master2024/_index.md

 <a class="button" style="text-align: center;color:white;background-color:#dc0000;padding: 1em;text-decoration: none;font-weight:bold;margin:1em;display: inline-block;" href="https://forms.gle/DZpQabcuSx3h4z4o8">Register now</a>

 Subscribe to the [newsletter](https://forms.gle/9v1HKPYZDHcBYMXNA) if you wish to be kept up to date of further courses.
-You may also [pre-register](https://forms.gle/Pb7dwrwP6uanXeyr5) to a future course to get priority in registration.
+You may also [pre-register](https://forms.gle/Pb7dwrwP6uanXeyr5) to a future course to get priority in registration, or follow a [pre-recorded](https://yacoda-training.teachable.com/) course.

 Organizer: Joris Gillis, [joris@yacoda.com](mailto:joris@yacoda.com), +32496432937, Yacoda BV, Glabbeeksestraat 37, 3300 Vissenaken, Belgium.
 BE0642979742